miguoliang/old_blog/code/_posts/2019-11-8-how-to-manage-posts-and-assets-productively-in-jekyll.md

 ## Conclusion

-Put pictures and videos in a isolated folder can help you find and update them easily in the future.
-To keep the name of folder same as the corresponding post file can shrink your searching regions.
+Put pictures, and videos in a separate folder can help you find and update them easily in the future.
+To keep the name of the folder the same as the corresponding post file can shrink your searching regions.